3302 Gaston Avenue, Dallas, TX 75246

 The applicant should take the DAT in the spring or summer prior to applying.
 The DAT is offered at Prometric Testing Centers with locations throughout the country.
-The DAT is administered on computer almost every day of the week.
 An applicant with below average scores on the test may wish to retake the test in order to become more competitive.
 A 90 day waiting period is required before re-testing.

 Other resources include the following websites:

 The College participates in the Texas Medical and Dental Schools Application Service (TMDSAS).
 This central processing service allows the applicant to apply to any or all of the three dental schools in the State of Texas.
-The TMDSAS accepts and processes all materials of the primary application for admission to the Doctor of Dental Surgery program only.
 Texas Residents MUST apply through the TMDSAS.

-The College participates in the American Association of Dental Schools Application Service (AADSAS) for out-of-state students.
-Out-of-state applicants who apply through AADSAS must also apply with the Texas A&M Baylor College of Dentistry application.
-The TAMBCD application is available online at the application site BAMF.
+The College participates in the American Association of Dental Schools Application Service (AADSAS) for out-of-state students only.
+Out-of-state applicants have three application options.
+They may apply through the TMDSAS, through AADSAS or with the College of Dentistry's online application.
+Please note: Out-of-state applicants who apply through AADSAS must also apply with the Texas A&M College of Dentistry application.
+The College of Dentistry application is available online at the application site TAMHSC APP.

 To apply to the program leading to the Doctor of Dental Surgery degree the applicant should:

-The TMDSAS has a variable fee based upon the number of schools for which you apply.
-Texas A&M Baylor College of Dentistry requires a secondary application but charges no additional processing fee.
+The TMDSAS has a flat fee; we recommend applying to all 3 Texas dental colleges.
+Texas A&M College of Dentistry requires a secondary application but charges no additional processing fee.

 Is an interview required?

 Yes, an interview is required.
-The applicant may be asked to come for an interview with the Admissions Committee.
+The applicant may be invited for an interview with the Admissions Committee.
 Interviews are scheduled by the Office of Recruitment and Admissions.
-Although an official interview is not granted to all applicants, the College gladly provides complete information and counseling for all prospective students.
-Visits to the campus for conferences and observations of the facilities can be arranged during spring and summer months.
+Although an official interview is not granted to all applicants, the College of Dentistry gladly provides complete information and counseling for all prospective students.
+Visits to the campus are offered during the spring semester.

 On what basis are students accepted?

 The quality of academic achievement is the first point of consideration.
 The grade point average (GPA) and the Dental Admission Test (DAT) are the primary factors used in this evaluation.
 The interview with the Admissions Committee gives the opportunity for evaluation of noncognitive factors.
 Preference is given to residents of Texas and the surrounding states which do not have a college of dentistry.
 Consideration of any factors that may have impacted academic or personal history is important in interview selection and final acceptance decisions.
-Consideration is also given to how the student may contribute to the diversity of the class.
 Additionally applicants seeking to enter the dental school must be able to perform the essential functions required to complete the curriculum successfully.

 What can one do to improve chances for admission?

-The application for admission to Texas A&M Baylor College of Dentistry may be strengthened by the following:
+The application for admission to Texas A&M College of Dentistry may be strengthened by the following:

-What does the Admissions Committee look at when they do a 'whole-file review' of an application?
+What does the Admissions Committee look for when they do a 'whole-file review' of an application?